 Initially, requests for advice in these areas should be made by contacting:

 Museums and heritage organisations, large and small, have quickly felt the impact of closure due to the Coronavirus pandemic.
 Many face significant financial challenges as they try to model what the future holds for both their teams and the collections they care for.
 Whatever the organisation’s business model, good fundraising practice can be a cornerstone to recovery.
 National Museums Scotland have produced guidance which suggest practical ways to fundraise in consideration of the limitations of lockdown and closure.

-Anna Starkey, Collections Care Manager, recently spoke to Museums Galleries Scotland as part of the Museum Social Stand Up series about the processes in use across National Museums Scotland.
-In the video below, Anna describes the measures taken to perform collection care checks while all five NMS sites are all closed.
+Anna Starkey, Collections Care Manager, spoke to Museums Galleries Scotland as part of the Museum Social Stand Up series about the processes in use across National Museums Scotland during lockdown.
+In the video below, Anna describes the measures taken to perform collection care checks while all five NMS sites were closed.

-Sarah Cowie, Schools Learning Officer recently spoke to Museums Galleries Scotland as part of the Museum Social Stand Up series about changes to our Schools programme.
-In the video below, Sarah describes how the approach has shifted due to remote working.
+Sarah Cowie, Schools Learning Officer spoke to Museums Galleries Scotland as part of the Museum Social Stand Up series about changes to our Schools programme.
+In the video below, Sarah describes how the approach shifted during remote working.